Words we don’t need in our marketing copy

 Don’t pad your copy

 There are plenty more words which are simply padding or unnecessary.
-However, making sure none of the ten above sneak into your marketing copy will immediately improve it.
+However, making sure none of the ten above sneak into your copywriting will immediately improve it.